It’s hard to get into diving without hearing the word nitrox thrown around. So what’s the fuss about scuba diving with nitrox?

 Why isn’t nitrox the default breathing gas for scuba?

 Breathing oxygen under pressure can be toxic if the pressure is high enough.
-We’re talking seriously toxic… oxygen toxicity causes convulsions, which underwater usually results in the diver spitting out his regulator, which leads to drowning.
+We’re talking seriously toxic… oxygen toxicity causes convulsions, which underwater usually results in the diver spitting out their regulator, which leads to drowning.
 That is why divers must be certified to use nitrox, so they understand the risks and learn how to dive safely with nitrox.
 If done properly, scuba diving with nitrox is perfectly safe.

 The PADI Enriched Air certification is a relatively simple half-day training session that doesn’t require any dives.
 They key takeaway of this course is to understand how deep you can safely go with various nitrox mixes, and how to analyze a nitrox tank to ensure it actually contains the mix it says it does.
-For example, the common 32% nitrox mix is safe to depths of 34m/112ft (coincidentally the depth limit for recreational diving, which is why this is such a popular nitrox mix).
+For example, the common 32% nitrox mix is safe to depths of 34m/112ft (essentially the depth limit for recreational diving, which is why this is such a popular nitrox mix).
 For shallower dives, scuba diving with nitrox mixes with greater amounts of oxygen can be safely used.

 Benefits of scuba diving with nitrox